The Spin-MInt Algorithm: an Accurate and Symplectic Propagator for the Spin-Mapping Representation of Nonadiabatic Dynamics: Results

-In Figure \ref{fig:Econs}, we plot the energy conservation for (a) a single trajectory and (b) an ensemble of trajectories.
-We see that the Spin-MInt and MInt algorithms both conserve energy for a single trajectory, noting the very small oscillations in (a), and for an ensemble of trajectories.
-For the ensemble, both algorithms are easily shown to be second-order as changing the timestep by a factor of $10$ results in a change of $10^4$ in the energy criterion.\cite{Cook2023} This agrees with the algebraic determination of order for the MInt in Ref. [\!\!\citenum{Church2018}] and the derivation in Section \ref{properties} for the Spin-MInt.\cite{Church2018} For a symplectic algorithm, this means the energy of the approximate Hamiltonian is exactly conserved which differs from the exact Hamiltonian by the order of the algorithm,\cite{Leimkuhler2005, Church2018, Cook2023} resulting in energy conservation at exponentially long-times with fluctuations on $\mathcal{O}(\Delta t^2)$.\cite{Cook2023}
+In Figure \ref{fig:Econs}, we plot the energy conservation for an ensemble of trajectories.
+Due to the identical trajectories, the trajectory energy is the same such that both algorithms are second-order.
+Numerically, we see this as changing the timestep by a factor of $10$ results in a change of $10^4$ in the energy criterion.\cite{Cook2023} This agrees with the algebraic determination of order for the MInt in Ref. [\!\!\citenum{Church2018}] and the derivation in Section \ref{properties} for the Spin-MInt.\cite{Church2018} For a symplectic algorithm, this means the energy of the approximate Hamiltonian is exactly conserved which differs from the exact Hamiltonian by the order of the algorithm,\cite{Leimkuhler2005, Church2018, Cook2023} resulting in energy conservation at exponentially long-times with fluctuations on $\mathcal{O}(\Delta t^2)$.\cite{Cook2023}

-The corresponding energy conservation for Models 2 and 3 are included in the Supplementary Material (Figures S.10 and S.11) as well as structure preservation resulting in spin-magnitude conservation for the Spin-MInt in Figure S.9.